polnops/polnops.github.io/index.markdown

 ---
 [<img src="/images/profile.png" style="float: right; width: 30%; margin-left: 5%; margin-bottom: 0.5em;">](/images/profile.png)

 I am an experimental physicist who enjoys learning and making discoveries about the science and engineering that go into building quantum devices.
+My goal is to explore ways to build interfaces for different quantum systems to

  <!-- that take advantage of quantum physics, from computers to sensors.  -->